Chart Color Schemes

 Panania is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Panania, as per the latest Census, 70.8% of dwellings were houses while 29.2% consisted of semi-detached homes, apartments, and other types.
-In contrast, Sydney metropolitan area had 61.5% houses and 38.4% other dwellings.
+In Panania, as per the latest Census evaluation, 70.8% of dwellings were houses, with the remaining 29.2% consisting of semi-detached homes, apartments, and other types.
+This is compared to Sydney metropolitan areas, where 61.5% of dwellings are houses and 38.4% are other types.
 Home ownership in Panania stood at 32.3%, with mortgaged dwellings at 37.9% and rented ones at 29.9%.
-The median monthly mortgage repayment was $2,600, higher than Sydney's average of $2,240.
-Median weekly rent in Panania was $460, compared to Sydney's $425.
-Nationally, Panania's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+The median monthly mortgage repayment in the area was $2,600, surpassing Sydney's average of $2,240.
+The median weekly rent in Panania was recorded at $460, compared to Sydney's $425.
+Nationally, Panania's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing